zuiko21/minimOS/hard/minipet.md

 ### Video RAM

-The original design was already using SRAM for this, as the _size_ requirements were much lower (1 K for the 40-column versions, and twice that for the 80-column machines).
+The original design was already using SRAM for this, as the _size_ requirements were much lower (1 K for the 40-column machines, and twice that for the 80-column ones).
 This was provided by two (or four) _2114 SRAM chips_ (1 K * 4-bit).
 A relatively complex arrangement was needed and, in the 80-column machines, _even and odd addresses were stored in separate chips_ for **bandwidth** reasons -- 2114s have never been _speed kings_!
-In any case, _the CRTC supplied 40 columns_, even in the 80-column models.
-On these, the hardware multiplexed _latched outputs_ from both VRAM banks, to be supplied to the _character ROM_ on every `Phi-2` transition.
+In any case, _the CRTC supplied 40 column addressess_, even in the 80-column models.
+On this, the hardware multiplexed _latched outputs_ from both VRAM banks, to be supplied to the _character ROM_ on every `Phi-2` transition.